K-12 Student access to mobile devices – personal access

 Using technology for school to home communications – 73%

-Source: Speak Up Research Project for Digital Learning, 2016 Findings - the results of the authentic, unfiltered views of 514,351 students, parents, and educators from around the world.
+Source: Speak Up Research Initiative, 2016 Findings - the results of the authentic, unfiltered views of 514,351 students, parents, and educators from around the world.
 Speak Up is an annual research initiative of Project Tomorrow, a global nonprofit organization.
 Learn more about Speak Up and other research findings from Project Tomorrow at tomorrow.org.
 Project Tomorrow thanks Qualcomm® Wireless Reach™ for their support of Speak Up 2016 and this mobile learning infographic.